 These days, there’s a local marina packed with luxury yachts and cruises and also plenty of options through which to explore the local waterways though houseboat hire.
 You don’t need the big bucks either as there’s plenty of budget options.
 Landlubbers will enjoy the Runaway Bay Shopping Centre, while sports enthusiasts will be drawn to the aquatic and sports centres nearby.
 All up, it sounds like the perfect escape.

 Runaway Bay is a suburb of Gold Coast in Queensland.
-It is located approximately 61kms from the capital Brisbane covering an area of 5.492 square kilometers.
+It is located approximately 61kms from the capital Brisbane covering an area of 5.492 square kilometres.
 Runaway Bay has a recorded population of 9068 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Runaway Bay we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Runaway Bay and think we’ve missed something, let us know and we’ll share it here.